Nelsallg/easylibs/packages/utils/README.md

-# Utils.ts: A Comprehensive JavaScript Utility Library
+# Utils: A Comprehensive JavaScript Utility Library

 ## Introduction

-The `Utils.ts` file is a comprehensive JavaScript utility library that provides a wide range of functions to enhance the development of web applications.
+The `Utils` class is a comprehensive JavaScript utility library that provides a wide range of functions to enhance the development of web applications.
 This library offers a variety of features, including audio element creation, HTML element manipulation, regular expression generation, path resolution, and more.

 ## Installation